finoops/Azure-Sandbox-Subscription-Nightly-Cleanup/README.md

 # Azure Subscription Nightly Cleanup Automation

-It's encouraged that Sandbox subscriptions are used for experimentation.
+It's encouraged that Azure "Sandbox" subscriptions are used for experimentation and learning.
 This can mean however that Sandboxes become the wild west, hosting a mess of orphaned resources and abandoned projects.

 To keep sandbox subscriptions tidy and cost optimised, Azure Automation can be leveraged.